rahuman23/SG-Nutanix101/index.rst

 Following the General Session on Tuesday morning, you will be able to access the **Hands on Learning** lab content.

 Labs are designed to be completed by each individual, not in groups.
-Each Nutanix SE registered for the **Hands on Learning** track must complete the :ref:`era` and :ref:`flow` labs.
-You should be able to complete 2-4 additional labs by the end of the day Wednesday.
+Each attendee (Nutanix SE or partner) registered for the **Hands on Learning** track must complete at least **5** labs.
+After that, the more lab you complete (while learning), the better.
+Each lab takes roughly 1h to complete.

-Nutanix SEs who did not participate in last year's Tech Summit event must also complete the :ref:`nutanix101`, :ref:`files`, and :ref:`hycu` labs.

-**For each lab you complete & validate, you'll be entered into a raffle to win a $70 Visa Gift Card!**
+**For each lab you complete & validate, you'll be entered into a raffle to win a Raspberry Pi 3B+ kit**

 **Proctors will be regularly checking in with each table to validate completed labs.
-You do NOT need to wait for lab validation before proceeding to your next lab, but please take the time to clean up unneeded VMs after each lab validation.**
+You do NOT need to wait for lab validation before proceeding to your next lab, but please take the time to clean up unneeded VMs after each lab validation.
+You have to be in the room to work on and validate labs.**

 .. raw:: html